mpasa/polars-rows-iter/README.md

 # polars-rows-iter

-This is a **very early state** library for simple and convenient row iteration of polars dataframes.<br>
+This is a **early state** library for simple and convenient row iteration of polars dataframes.<br>
 Currently are only primitive and string types supported.

 Todos:

-* Unit-Tests
+- Unit-Tests
-* Documentation
+- Documentation
-* DType: DateTime support
+- DType: Date support
-* DType: Date support
+- DType: Binary Support

 ### Example:

 ```rust
 use polars::prelude::*;
 use polars_rows_iter::*;